JacksonFurrier/Software-quality-and-testing/course_1/README.md

 ### Course_1 ###
   * Write test
+  * If time left
     * Clone the repository
     * Try to push/pull/commit to the repo

 ### 0th task - Test ###
 Implement a command line program in JAVA which can